Free Case Evaluation

 Doctors, nurses, and other healthcare providers must anticipate everything that can go wrong in the delivery room.
 They need to make a proper diagnosis of medical problems and treat any complication quickly and accurately.
 Failure to provide prompt, competent treatment can mean the difference between a child who lives a normal healthy life and one who never has one healthy day.
 In extreme cases, the mother or child can die if a physician or birth professional acts negligently.

-The Columbia birth injury attorneys at McGowan, Hood & Felder, LLC, are ready to handle any type of birth injury case.
+The Columbia birth injury attorneys at McGowan, Hood, Felder & Phillips, LLC, are ready to handle any type of birth injury case.
 We work with medical professionals to help show what went wrong in the delivery room.
 We explain each element of physical and emotional harm the child or mother has to juries and insurance adjustors.
 Our medical malpractice lawyers help mothers, children, fathers, and families get justice.